 Currently people entering either tunnel when the gates are closed risk a fine in excess of $1,000.
 By-laws to protect the glow worms will be determined over the next few months.
 Fines for harmful activities, such as lighting of flares, are likely to be substantial.
 Landcare is determined to save this colony from extinction, which is what happened to the small colony in the other tunnel after graffiti vandalism on the tunnel walls.
 We welcome community feedback.
 Visit www.helensburghlandcare.org.au.

 UPDATE 8 JANUARY 2019: THIS AREA IS NOW FENCED OFF AND CLOSED FOR 4 WEEKS STARTING 7 JAN 2019 – 3 FEB 2019.

-UPDATE 1 JULY 2018: THIS AREA IS NOW FENCED OFF WITH HOPES THE DECIMATED RARE GLOW WORM COLONY WILL RECOVER.
+SAVING THE DECIMATED RARE GLOW WORM COLONY IS PARAMOUNT.
 Read more on our Blog.

 The Metropolitan Tunnel (Glow Worm tunnel) is the 4th tunnel on the original Illawarra Line, and is a 624m single track tunnel nestled between the Helensburgh Tunnel 1st (Tunnel No. 3), and the Metropolitan Colliery.
 It is dead straight on a 1 in 55 grade (falling south).
 It also shared an unfortunate trait that the Otford Tunnel also had; build up of soot, smoke and steam which was treacherous for engine crew and passengers alike.
 It opened on the 3rd October 1888 and closed permanently on the 30th May 1915.